stefan-dangl/led-controller/README.md

 Once the ESP32 is flashed, you can use it as follows:

 1) When powered on, the ESP creates a WiFi access point with an SSID like *LED Controller 000* (configurable).
 Make sure to connect the antenna to your ESP device.
+At this point the LEDs light yellow.

 <figure id="fig1-schematics">
   <img src="docs/images/ESP-AP.png" alt="LED Controller AP" width="400">